FREE RESOURCES

 19. Confidence Playlist

-Each girl shares one song that makes her feel strong, happy, or powerful.
-Create a group playlist and dance it out!
+Have each girl choose a song that makes her feel strong or happy.
+Create a group playlist and use it during breaks, journaling, or dance time.

 20. My Story of Strength